0xPolygonMiden/compiler/docs/src/guides/wasm_to_masm.md

 of the Fibonacci function called `fib`, that was emitted to `target/wasm32-unknown-unknown/release/wasm_fib.wasm`.
 All that remains is to tell `midenc` to compile this module to WebAssembly, as shown below:

+> [!NOTE]
-**NOTE:** The compiler is still under heavy development, so there are some known bugs that may interfere with compilation depending on the flags you use - for the moment, the compiler invocation we have to use is quite verbose, but this is a short term situation while we address various other higher-priority tasks.
-Ultimately, using `midenc` directly will be less common than other use cases (such as using `cargo miden`, or using the compiler as a library for your own language frontend).
+> The compiler is still under heavy development, so there are some known bugs that
+> may interfere with compilation depending on the flags you use - for the moment, the compiler
+> invocation we have to use is quite verbose, but this is a short term situation while we
+> address various other higher-priority tasks.
+Ultimately, using `midenc` directly will be
+> less common than other use cases (such as using `cargo miden`, or using the compiler as a
+> library for your own language frontend).

     midenc compile -o wasm_fib.masm --emit=masm target/wasm32-unknown-unknown/release/wasm_fib.wasm